lazzard/php-ftp-client/docs/FtpClient.md

 FtpClient::setCurrentDir($directory)
 FtpClient::setPermissions($filename, $mode)
 FtpClient::setWrapper($wrapper)
-FtpClient::upload($localFile, $remoteFile, $resume = true, $mode = FTP_BINARY)
+FtpClient::upload($localFile, $remoteFile, $resume = true, $mode = FtpWrapper::BINARY)
 ```

 ### Asynchronous transfer operations

-`FtpClient::asyncDownload` & `FtpClient::asyncUpload` methods accepts a callback function as a third parameter, it will execute every specified `interval`.
+`FtpClient::asyncDownload` & `FtpClient::asyncUpload` methods accepts a callback function as a third parameter, this callback function will execute every specified `interval`.
 If no `interval` specified the default sets to **1 second**, the callback function also accepts **an array** that provides some useful information about the transfer operation at the specified interval.

 **This is an example of downloading an FTP file asynchronously:**